 While technicians are generally associated with mechanical or sanitary work, IT professionals and line-robotics experts can also fall under that category.

-Preventative maintenance is any form of industrial maintenance that's done on a regular basis to increase the life of machinery and prevent downtime.
+Preventive maintenance is any form of maintenance that's done on a regular basis to increase the life of machinery and prevent downtime.

 This sort of maintenance is performed on a planned basis, with the repair schedule being set as per equipment needs.